 How To Use Critical CSS

-Generate Critical CSS
+Enbale Avada Critical CSS

-On the right hand side of the Critical CSS page, you can select which content you want to generate the Critical CSS for.
+On the right-hand side of the Critical CSS page, you can select which content you want to generate the Critical CSS for.
 Options are Homepage, All Pages, Specific Pages, Global Single Post, and Global Single Portfolio.
 Make your choice, and then click on Generate Critical CSS.

 Critical CSS - Generating